 Parking is not permitted outside of marked bays in Restricted Zones.

 COUNCILLORS AND COUNCIL OFFICERS

-Council Officers and Councillors are expected to comply with parking regulations and PCNs issued will not be cancelled unless mitigating circumstances apply.
-This includes Civil Enforcement Officers (CEO) who are also expected to park in accordance with the regulations and must never use their knowledge for their own gain.
+Council Officers, Councillors and Civil Enforcement Officers (CEO) are expected to comply with parking regulations at all times and must never use their knowledge for their own gain.